lanking520/ADB-Class/Project 3/README.md

 1. We make a coarse catergorize for the Food Style, for example: Chinese and Korean are all considered as Asian, Hamberger and BBQ are considered as NorthAmerican.
 2. We convert Grade Date into interval, that is by Season.

-We the the two above mapping, we make a very fine data coarser, so that more data will satisfy our min_sup, and therefore find more interesting assocation rule. <br>
+Since we do the two above mapping, we make a very fine data coarser, so that more data will satisfy our min_sup, and therefore find more interesting assocation rule. <br>